Nike Waffle Racer for the city street racers

 Nike Waffle Racer x Off-White.
 While the overall look of this collab kick did not get the approval of many, it still got the attention it needed for its unique look, consistent with Virgil Abloh's "athletes in progress" vision.
 Unlike its prototype, this model used hiking cord laces and added spikes on the waffle-patterned outsole, for enhanced grip and striking style.

 Nike Waffle Racer 17.
 Unlike the Off-White version of the Nike Waffle Racer, this model stayed true to its prototype - retaining the nylon and suede on the upper and the waffle rubber outsole.
-However, to make it more likable, the brand upgraded it with memory foam insole and more cushy midsole.
+However, to make it more likable, the brand upgraded it with a memory foam insole and a more cushy midsole.